Nonlinear filtering based on density approximation and deep BSDE prediction: Implementation details

 \subsection{Networks and training}

-The spaces $\mathbf{NN}^{\Theta,p}$, $p=1$ or $p=d$, where we define our models consist of fully connected feed-forward neural networks with three hidden layers, one input layer, and one output layer.
+The spaces $\mathbf{NN}^{\Theta,p,k}$, $p=1$ or $p=d$, and $k=0,\dots,K-1$, which define our models, consist of fully connected feed-forward neural networks with three hidden layers, one input layer, and one output layer.
 The training is organized into $K$ sequential minimization problems, one for each prediction step $k = 0, \dots, K-1$.
-In each minimization problem, we employ a single $w$-network together with $N$ distinct $v$-networks, one for each time step in the discretization.
+In each minimization problem, we employ a single network for the $w$ component of the solution and N distinct networks for the v components, one for each time step in the discretization.
 The architectural differences between the $w$ and $v$ networks are summarized in Table~\ref{tab:network-arch}.
 To allow parameter transfer between consecutive minimization problems, all models share the same fixed input dimension, independent of the number of observational inputs available at a given step.
 For time points without observations, the corresponding input components are set to zero.
-We choose a smaller architecture for the $v$-networks since each of them models only a short propagation of the process $\mathcal{Y}$, whereas the $w$-network represents the full predictive density after training.
+We choose a smaller architecture for the $v$-networks, since each of them models only a short propagation of the process $\mathcal{Y}$, whereas the $w$-network represents the full predictive density after training.
 The $w$-network uses an exponential output, similar to that of energy-based methods \cite{bagmark_1, Gustafsson_Danelljan}.